 Gap year pros and cons

-A gap year doesn’t have to be a year off.
+A gap year doesn’t have to be a year spent doing nothing.
 A structured gap year can be instrumental in helping teens develop into self-aware individuals and more focused students.

 You’re bound to hear a host of opinions on why taking a gap year is a good or bad idea.
-It can be difficult to make such a personal decision when everyone has something to say on the matter.
+It can be difficult to make such a personal decision when everyone has a different opinion.

-To help you decide whether or not delaying your formal schooling is a good decision for you, examine the advantages and disadvantages of a gap year.
+To help you decide whether or not delaying your formal schooling is a good decision for you, we’ve put together some of the advantages and disadvantages of taking a gap year.

-After 13 years of schooling, you’re probably just excited to take some time off classes.
-There are far more benefits to taking a gap year than just enjoying a break from academia.
+After 13 years of schooling, you’re probably just excited to take some time off from studying.
+But there are far more benefits to taking a gap year than just enjoying a break from academia.
 Here are a few reasons why taking a gap year is a good idea.

 1) You get to take jobs for a trial run

-You’ll get hands-on experience but you’ll also be mentored by professionals in the field, so you can quiz them on what it’s like in that job.
+You’ll get hands-on experience and be mentored by professionals in the field, so you can use this opportunity to ask them what it’s really like in their chosen profession.

-Choose a program in an area that interests you, such as education or conservation.
-You’ll find out whether you can turn your passion into a viable career.
+Make sure you choose a program in an area that interests you.
+That way you’ll find out whether you can turn your passion into a viable career.

-Plus, you’ll be in a beautiful location.
-Spending a few weeks on a deserted island in the Seychelles and helping carry out research for marine conservation makes for a great change of pace from studying in a classroom, and is a lot more informative than any careers fair.
+The best part?
+You’ll be in a beautiful location.
+Spending a few weeks on an island in Seychelles while you help carry out research for marine conservation makes for a great change of pace from studying, and is a lot more informative than any careers fair.

 2) A gap year is good for your resume

 Taking a gap year between high school and college doesn’t mean your education comes to a complete halt.
-A gap year is an opportunity to expand your learning and try out some new skills.
+A gap year is an opportunity to expand your learning and enhance your skills.

 All the activities you enjoy on your gap year are character and career building.
 That means they’ll look impressive on your resume.

-Volunteer activities, second languages, practical work experience and even international travel – all of these things will hold weight when the time comes to submit a college or job application.
+Volunteer activities, additional languages, practical work experience and even international travel – all these things will hold weight when the time comes to submit a college or job application.

-Plus, learning about different cultures and countries builds empathy, tolerance and independence: all valuable qualities no matter the field you find yourself in.
+Plus, learning about different cultures and countries builds empathy, tolerance and independence.
+These are all valuable qualities no matter which field you find yourself in.

 3) You’ll have a chance to think about what you really want to study

-Nearly one third of college graduates wish they had taken a different major, according to a study by US fact tank Pew Research Centre.
+Up to 36% of college graduates wish they had taken a different major, according to a survey conducted by Gallup and Strada Education Network.
 It’s hard to choose exactly what you want straight out of high school.

-During a gap year you can explore personal interests, discover new passions and give yourself space to think about what you want out of life.
+During a gap year you can explore personal interests, discover new passions and give yourself space and time to think about what you want to get out of your life.

-An extra year could be just what you need to make sure you’re going into the degree that will suit you and your future plans best.
+An extra year could be just what you need to make sure you’re going into a degree that will suit you and your future plans best.